 Mueller posted a notice in the Republic on Feb.
 23, 1928, that he had “decided to dispose of my real estate on Water Street, known as the Gard Green block.”
-The property included three shops in the old elevator building at 617 West Water, the Priske wallpaper and paint store and “ice cream station” at 623 West Water, and the building at 627 occupied by the Schroeders.
+The property included three shops in the old elevator building at 617 West Water, “ice cream station” at 623 West Water, Priske shop at 625 and the building at 627 occupied by the Schroeders.

 Princeton Republic, August 9, 1928 – “Erich Mueller, who recently rented the rooms recently vacated by the Wm.
 Schroeder family to Vincent Krysensky for his cobbler business, is about to make improvements to the front and interior of the building.
 Mr. Krysensky will take possession in the near future.”

 Families occupied the east side over the next several years, and Krysensky’s shoe shop lasted another 17 years.